 For the engineer in our group, this was infuriating.
 There had to be, he insisted, a way to build this tech.
 Surely it must be possible to achieve some sort of understanding of the basic principles involved in a particular family of tech, and use that to improve it.
 The answer that science = magic was not satisfying to someone who knew better.

-After six months of playtesting in the two groups, I put Numenera back on the shelf and moved onto other games.
+After six months of playtesting with the two groups, I put Numenera back on the shelf and moved onto other games.
 Both groups settled on playing the very familiar (but also very good) Dungeons & Dragons 5th Edition.
-Numenera, despite its flaws, is still a system I’m interested in.
+That said, Numenera — despite its flaws — is still a system I’m interested in.

 Enter Numenera 2, a new iteration of the game that appears to address some of my concerns.
 The game is formally called Numnera 2: Discovery and Destiny and its meant to evolve the game without the complete rules overall associated with a true second edition.
 It consists of two books: Discovery and Destiny.

 Discovery is the rule book.
 The core rules engine remains the same — they explicitly state that your old Numenera characters as well as the prior source books can live alongside Numenera 2 — but there will be more and better options for player characters.

 Destiny is looks to be a sort of campaign cookbook, and it gets to the heart of my complaints about the game.
 From the Numenera 2 Kickstarter page:

 The people of the Ninth World are locked in a medieval-like state, a world of struggle and danger and often suffering in the shadow of the prior worlds’ wonders.
 Numenera Destiny allows you to build adventures and campaigns in which players don’t just explore the wonders of the past—they utilize them to help lift the Ninth World out of darkness.